 The Affordable Care Act requires every state and the District of Columbia to establish a health insurance exchange, or to default to a federally facilitated exchange operated by the US Department of Health and Human Services.
-This quick reference chart identifies state decisions for creating health care exchanges.
+This chart identifies state decisions for creating health care exchanges.

 Covered San Francisco employers must provide this form to employees under San Francisco's Paid Parental Leave Ordinance.